10 Inspiring Photography Quotes and the Photographers Behind Them

 More about Aaron Siskind

 1. “It takes a lot of imagination to be a good photographer.
 You need less imagination to be a painter, because you can invent things.
-But in photography everything is so ordinary; it takes a lot of looking before you learn to see the ordinary.” - David Bailey
+But in photography everything is so ordinary; it takes a lot of looking before you learn to see the extraordinary.” - David Bailey

 English photographer, David Bailey was a leading photographer in the Swinging Sixties scene in London.
 He is most well-known for his fashion photography and portraits of celebrities including John Lennon, Patti Smith, David Bowie, Andy Warhol and more.
 His work is held in the collection at the National Portrait Gallery and the Victoria and Albert Museum in London.